norcams/docs-enduser/docs/create-windows-machine.rst

 ..
 TIP::
    You can retrieve the passord from the command line, using the "nova" client.
 The openstack client has not yet implemented this feature.
+Both the openstack and nova client can be installed with pip in a python virtual environment.
+The packages are called python-openstackclient and python-novaclient.
+Since they both rely on the UNIX-style openrc format to set environmental variables, they are most easily accessed in Windows from inside WSL.
 Every instance has a name and ID:

    .. code-block:: console